akmalfaditya/Bootcamp/Practice/Disposal and Garbage Collection/IDisposable, Dispose, and Close/README.md

 ## Real-World Applications

-These patterns aren't academic exercises - they're used everywhere in professional C# development:

 - **File I/O operations**: Working with streams, readers, writers
 - **Database access**: Managing connections, commands, readers
 - **Network programming**: HTTP clients, TCP connections, WebSocket connections
 - **UI development**: Graphics resources, brushes, fonts
 - **Service architectures**: Managing service clients and connections

-## Going Deeper

-Want to explore further?
-Try these exercises:

-1. **Modify the FileManager** to work with different file types
-2. **Add logging** to see the disposal order in nested scenarios
-3. **Create a custom resource class** that demonstrates disposal with unmanaged resources
-4. **Experiment with async disposal** using `IAsyncDisposable` (available in .NET Core 3.0+)

-## Common Interview Questions

-Understanding disposal patterns is crucial for senior developer roles.
-Common questions include:

-- "When should you implement IDisposable?"
-- "What's the difference between Close() and Dispose()?"
-- "How do you prevent memory leaks with event subscriptions?"
-- "Explain the standard disposal pattern."

-This project gives you hands-on experience with all these concepts!

-## Final Thoughts

-Resource management might seem like a dry topic, but it's one of the things that separates junior developers from senior ones.
-Understanding when and how to properly clean up resources will make you a better developer and help you build more robust applications.

-The patterns shown here are used in production systems handling millions of requests per day.
-Master them, and you'll be writing enterprise-quality code.

-Happy coding! 🚀

----

-*This project is designed as a learning tool.
-Feel free to experiment, break things, and see what happens - that's how you really learn!*

-## Project Summary

-This comprehensive project demonstrates every aspect of resource management and disposal patterns in C# that a professional developer needs to understand.
-You now have:

-- **9 complete demonstrations** covering basic to advanced disposal scenarios
-- **6 fully-implemented classes** showing different disposal patterns
-- **Real-world examples** you can use as templates in your own projects
-- **Best practices** explained with comments throughout the code
-- **Anti-patterns** shown so you know what to avoid

-## Quick Start

-1. **Clone/Download** this project
-2. **Run** `dotnet run` to see all demonstrations
-3. **Study** the code to understand each pattern
-4. **Experiment** by modifying the examples
-5. **Apply** these patterns in your own projects

-The code is written with extensive comments in a trainer's voice - each line teaches you something about professional C# development practices.